-Panzi Foundation USA engages in strategic advocacy to end violence against women in the Congo and in other conflict-afflicted countries around the world and provides grants to Panzi Hospital and Panzi Foundation DRC to heal women and restore their lives.
-Panzi Foundation USA works with its counterparts in the DRC to amplify credible, expert Congolese voices addressing the root causes of violence against women and girls, and ensure those voices are at the forefront of the policy, advocacy and philanthropic conversations here in the US.
+To support these efforts, Panzi Foundation USA engages in strategic advocacy to end violence against women in the DRC and in other conflict-afflicted countries around the world and raises funds for the work implemented on the ground in DRC.
+Panzi Foundation USA also works with its counterparts in the DRC to amplify expert Congolese voices addressing the root causes of violence against women and girls, and ensure those voices are at the forefront of the policy, advocacy and philanthropic conversations here in the US and around the world.